 Robinhood Gold: A step up from Robinhood Instant, the Gold account allows for margin trading and larger deposit amounts.
 This includes all of the other features from the Robinhood Instant account, but requires an extra $5.00 per month charge.

 Robinhood Cash: Robinhood Cash is the simplest account that is a downgrade from Robinhood Instant and Gold.
 It does not allow instant deposits, or trading with unsettled funds.

-Robinhood Crypto: As its name suggests, Robinhood Crypto is an account for trading in cryptocurrencies.
+Robinhood Crypto: As its name suggests, Robinhood Crypto is an account for trading in cryptocurrencies that is targeted towards digital investors.
 Currently, Robinhood offers the ability to trade popular cryptos such as Bitcoin, Ethereum, DogeCoin, Litecoin, and others.
 However, there is no current way to send crypto from one wallet to another.

 ETrade offers the full range of order types for its users.
 With both the mobile and desktop apps users can enter market orders, market on close, limit, stop on quote, stop limit on quote, and trailing stop orders by both dollar amount and percentages.
 For advanced traders, ETrade also allows various conditional orders such as OTO (one-triggers-other), OCO (one-cancels-other), and OTOCO (one-triggers-a-one-cancels-others).
 Although it’s worth noting the mobile app will only allow contingent and OTO trades.

 As with most other features, Robinhood offers a bit more of a slimmed down order type offering.
 With stocks, users are able to execute market orders, limit orders, stop orders, stop limit orders, and trailing stop orders.
 With cryptocurrencies, users can execute market and limit orders, and with options, users can execute limit orders and stop limit orders.
 These all work in either the mobile or desktop apps.

 Research and Education Provided